Charger Flexibility and Benefits:

 Unlike most simple battery charge systems, where the charger dominates the process, the Circadian charging system is highly sophisticated and is completely controlled by the Circadian® battery itself.
 The battery determines the total charge by employing a range of algorithms to manage, temperature, current input, voltage levels and internal cell balance.
 All it needs is power input.
 Uniquely in this market segment it employs balancing algorithms to significantly prolong cell life and reduce potential imbalance /overcharge and over discharge issues.

 Battery management systems.

 The Circadian® batteries are smart and store a wealth of data.
 The 2 and 4 position chargers are manufactured with internal communication lines, ready for upgrade.
 An upgrade module will allow the hospital to convert each charger to a Battery management system with a memory and a WIFI or LAN output option.
-If this is implemented then the charger will memorize the key parameters and status of every battery charged on the system.
-The Hospital technician can then at planned intervals download all data and dump it into an excel file or using LAN upload all data to a central Dash Board system.
-From there it is easy to produce Battery Status reports including current location, charge status as well as Inventory and budget planning reports.
-Maintenance can overview the status of the complete battery inventory and predict what quantity and serial numbers will require replacement in the next 12 months or other time period.
+If this is implemented then the charger will communicate the key parameters and status of every battery charged on the system.
+A central server or web portal can pull all data and generate reports.
 The ability to tell the nurse where the closest full battery is located from a remote location will save busy IT staff considerable time each day.